C-Stein/node-milestones/02-db-driven-applications/exercises/10-auth-with-bcrypt.md

 # Authentication App with Bcrypt

-For this exercise, you will build an authentication app (make sure to have read the previous resource file on [authentication](09-authentication-101.md)).
-All this app is going to do is register a user and then log them in with the registered credentials.
+For this exercise, you will build a simple authentication app.
+Make sure to have read the previous resource file on [authentication](09-authentication-101.md).
+All this app will do is give the user the ability to register with credentials, and then once successfully registered, log in with those same credentials.
 Nothing more, nothing less.

 ## Setup